Online Life Groups & Courses

-The heart behind our life groups is to provide a place to do life together and join with others that are dealing with the same issues as us.
-Our motto for what we do with life groups is to fellowship and grow in Christ.
+The heart behind our life groups and life courses is to provide a place to do life together and join with others who are dealing with the same issues as us.
+Our motto for what we do with life groups and courses is to fellowship and grow in Christ.
 The idea is that each person is seen, heard, known, cared for, and senses a feeling of belonging to something greater than themselves.
 The main goal is to edify believers and nonbelievers by connecting them on a more intimate level and helping them to become more like Jesus.

 Another goal is to evangelize by offering another venue, besides that of the regular Sunday church service, which may be initially less intimidating to seekers, newcomers, and those interested in finding out more about God as they are going through challenging times.
 We believe that no one should do life alone.
 The purpose of our life groups are to engage in life together through teaching, fellowship, prayer, miracles, radical generosity, and corporate worship.
 These groups bring people together to learn, celebrate, proclaim the good news, and support each other.
 We are Better Together – Ecclesiastes 4:12- “ a cord of three strands is not quickly broken.”